-The following is the report of the Audit Committee with respect to the Company's audited financial statements for the fiscal year ended December 27, 2003.
+The following is the report of the Audit Committee with respect to the Company's audited financial statements for the fiscal year ended December 25, 2004.

 The Audit Committee has reviewed and discussed the Company's audited financial statements with management and Deloitte & Touche LLP.
+In addition, throughout the year, the Audit Committee met with Deloitte & Touche LLP regarding the Company's internal controls and compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
 The Audit Committee has discussed with Deloitte & Touche LLP the Company's independent accountants, the matters required to be discussed by Statement of Auditing Standards No. 61, Communication with Audit Committees, which provides that certain matters related to the conduct of the audit of the Company's financial statements are to be communicated to the Audit Committee.
 The Audit Committee has also received the written disclosures and the letter from Deloitte & Touche LLP required by Independence Standards Board Standard No. 1 relating to the accountant's independence from the Company, has discussed with Deloitte & Touche LLP their independence from the Company, and has considered the compatibility of non-audit services with the accountant's independence.

-The Audit Committee acts pursuant to an Audit Committee Charter a copy of which is attached as Appendix A to this proxy statement.
+The Audit Committee acts pursuant to an Audit Committee Charter, a copy of which is available on the Company's website at www.bostonbeer.com.
 Each member of the Audit Committee qualifies as an "independent" Director under the current listing standards of the New York Stock Exchange.
 The Board of Directors has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" in accordance with applicable SEC rules based on their relevant experience.
-Mr. Cummin served for many years as a partner in a venture capital firm where he had extensive experience in assessing the performance of companies and evaluating their financial statements, and currently serves on an audit committee of another publicly-held company.
-Mr. Kautz served as a partner of Goldman Sachs, L.P., where he also had extensive experience in assessing the performance of companies and evaluating their financial statements.
-As President and CEO of Maybelline, Inc., and then as Chairman, Mr. Hiatt had extensive experience actively supervising the primary financial officer of the company.
+Mr. Cummin served for many years as a partner in a venture capital firm where he had extensive experience in assessing the performance of companies and evaluating their financial statements, and served for several years on an audit committee of another publicly-held company.
+Mr. Kautz, who resigned from the Committee upon his retirement from the Board in October 2004, served as a partner of Goldman Sachs, L.P., where he also had extensive experience in assessing the performance of Maybelline, Inc., a large publicly-held company, and then as Chairman, Mr. Hiatt had extensive experience actively supervising the primary financial officer of the company.
+Mr. Valette, who joined the Audit Committee in August 2004, worked as a securities analyst for several years and has served as CEO of two companies where he supervised the primary financial officers.
+He currently serves as chairman of an audit committee of another publicly-held company.

 The Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by the independent auditors.
 The Audit Committee pre-approved all such audit and non-audit services.
-Such services included for 2003 audit services, audit-related services, tax services and other services as follows:
+Such services included for 2004 audit services, audit-related services, tax services and other services as follows: